Translated by Takuya Erik Watanabe

 When talking about Shibuya, you can't leave out the iconic Hachiko statue.
 It's a statue of a dog in front of JR Shibuya Station.
-Hachiko is known as a loyal dog that waited for its master who had died for approximately nine years after the owner's death.
+Hachiko is known as a loyal dog that waited for approximately nine years after the owner's death.

 The Hachiko statue was built in 1934 from donations by people who were touched by the story.
 It's now often used as a meeting spot.
-It's located right in front of the station, so if you're planning on meeting up with someone in Shibuya, we recommend waiting for them here.
-For more information on Hachiko read: Hachiko and Scramble Crossing, the Two Most Popular Tourist Spots in Shibuya.
+It's located right in front of the station, so it can be very crowded.
+Be patient if you choose to meet someone here.

-Narita Airport is known as the gateway to Japan.
-There are two routes to reach Shibuya from here.
+There are two routes to reach Shibuya from Narita Airport.

 This is a route using the Keisei Line from Keisei Narita Airport Station and transferring to the JR Yamanote Line at Nippori Station.
-Using this route will take you about 90 minutes and will cost you 1500 yen.
+Using this route will take you about 90 minutes.

 When traveling from Haneda Airport to Shibuya by train, you will use the Keihin Kyuko Line to Shinagawa and transfer to the Yamanote Line to Shibuya.
 You should be careful as the Keihin Kyuko Line also offers a train toward the Yokohama area, and if you use this train you will need to make a transfer at Keikyu Kamata Station.
-The trip should take you about 40 minutes and will cost 580 yen.
+The trip should take you about 40 minutes.

 There is also a Keihin Kyuko Bus available from Haneda Airport to Shibuya Station.
 This choice requires no transfers and is available late at night as well as early in the morning, so it might be more convenient depending on the time your flight arrives at Haneda.
-The trip is 40-70 minutes and the fare is 1030 yen.
+The trip is 40-70 minutes.

 There are two routes you can use to travel from Tokyo Station to Shibuya by train.

-You can reach Shibuya Station from Tokyo Station without any transfers by using the JR Yamanote Line bound for the Shibuya direction.
-The train ride is about 25 minutes and the fare is 195 yen.
+You can reach Shibuya Station from Tokyo Station without any transfers by using the JR Yamanote Line heading in the Shibuya direction.
+The train ride is about 25 minutes.

 The fastest way to get to Shibuya from Tokyo Station is by using the Marunouchi Line to Akasaka-mitsuke Station and transferring to the Ginza Line for Shibuya.
-You will reach Shibuya in 18 minutes for 195 yen.
-However, the transfer process is a little complicated, so if you're not familiar with Japanese trains, you might want to use the Yamanote Line since it is one train.
+You will reach Shibuya in 18 minutes.
+However, this transfer process is a little complicated, so if you're not familiar with Japanese trains, you might want to use the Yamanote Line since it is one train.

-Shinjuku is the largest station in Tokyo.
-From here, you'll want to use the JR Yamanote Line or the Saikyo Line.
-You will reach Shibuya in five to seven minutes for 160 yen.
+Shinjuku Station is the largest station in Tokyo.
+From here, you'll want to use the JR Yamanote Line or the JR Saikyo Line.
+You will reach Shibuya in five to seven minutes.

 SHIBUYA109 is a fashion building that handles apparel targeted at young women.
 Many trend-sensitive shops can be found inside the facility, and visitors can experience the latest fashion in Japan.
 We recommend you stop by and adopt some of the Japanese youth fashion culture.